14 Link Building Strategies from a Technical SEO Expert

 The point is to supply Google with enough information to answer the query fully and accurately—and sometimes that can be done in three words!

-You need to research the SERPs and see what Google is already ranking on page 1.
+You need to research the SERPs and see what Google is already ranking on page one.
 Then look to improve on the incumbent pages or tackle the query from a completely new angle.

 Equally, if you’re writing an ultimate guide, then you need to provide everything that the reader needs to know.
 In that case, you might need to go in-depth, which means more words.